When the world requires you to shift your plans, it’s time to get creative. We’ve put together some creative small wedding ideas.

 Finally, let’s talk about the couple portraits part of your micro wedding.

-Right now, we are encouraging couples to take a same-day wedding adventure with us following their ceremony.
+Right now, we are encouraging couples to take a same-day wedding adventure with us following their ceremony if they don’t want to have a reception.
 This allows you to get a little more “normal” with your elopement experience.
 During your photo adventure we can go somewhere epic and not only create couple portraits in a beautiful space, but you can also share your first dance, cut your cake, make toasts to each other, have a picnic, and even enjoy the sunset together and have sunset portraits taken.
 We also recommend setting up a small sweetheart table with your flowers and some rental decor to really make it feel special.
 We can help you choose a spot that will be secluded and perfect.

-We allot up to 4 hours of photography time for this part of your small wedding, and up to 3 additional hours for drive time to your chosen location.
+We recommend planning on up to 4 hours of photography time for this part of your small wedding, and up to 3 additional hours for drive time to your chosen location.

-Of course, we can always do your couple photos as part of your normal wedding day timeline on site wherever you choose to have your ceremony, and this would allow it to fit into our Micro Mini package timeline perfectly.
+Of course, we can always do your couple photos as part of your normal wedding day timeline on site wherever you choose to have your ceremony, too.

-We know it may not be exactly as you planned or dreamed, but if you’re not wanting to postpone, there are still some great ways to get creative with your micro wedding in Washington state.
+We know it may not be exactly as you planned or dreamed, but there are still some great ways to get creative with your micro wedding in Washington state.

 Are there any creative ideas you think we missed?
 Comment below!